Corona Uber Accident Lawyers

 You can report the incident directly through the Uber app or their website.
 If you prefer to speak with someone, you can use the app to talk to Uber’s customer support.
 The app includes a “safety incident reporting line” to contact Uber by phone.

 Even if Uber provides insurance, filing a claim can still be complicated.
-Our Corona Uber accident lawyers can review the details and help you understand how to move forward, especially if more than one party may be at fault.
+Our Corona Uber accident lawyers can review the details and help you understand your legal options, especially if more than one party may be at fault.

 What Do I Need To Prepare And Present To You For My Case?